cbolzoni/blackjack-flask/README.md

 ### 2. Requirements
 See `requirements.txt`

-### 3. Font Considerations
+### 3. Fonts and Symbols
-This app uses the Unicode Playing Cards block (U+1F0A0 to U+1F0FF), which includes full representation of a 52-card deck with card backs.
+The app uses the Unicode Playing Cards block (U+1F0A0 to U+1F0FF), which includes the complete set of 52 playing cards and card backs.
-These symbols are part of the Unicode standard and supported by most modern browsers and operating systems.
+These symbols are part of the Unicode standard and are supported by most modern browsers and operating systems.

-### 4. Run the App
+### 4. Running the App
 ```bash
 python app.py
 ```
-Visit `http://127.0.0.1:5000/` in a browser to play Blackjack.
+Open `http://127.0.0.1:5000/` in your web browser to play Blackjack.